jonathanlocke/jonathanlocke.github.io/index.md

         Validator validator(ValidationType type);
     }

-*ValidationType* is an identifier that has sets of classes that should or should not be validated.
+*ValidationType* is an identifier that has associated sets of classes that should or should not be validated.
 The *Validator* returned from *Validatable* leverages the *Listener* interface from the KivaKit [*Broadcaster / Listener*](#broadcaster) mini-framework to provide integration with the rest of KivaKit.
 The *Validator.validate(Listener)* method performs validation, broadcasts any warnings or problems to its *Listener* argument, and returns true if validation discovered no problems.

     public interface Validator
     {